-The QMS of the University is audited annually, internally by the audit team and externally by an independent quality system certification body.
+The Quality Management System of the University is audited annually, internally by the audit team and externally by an independent quality system certification body.
 This external audit verifies that we are managing our processes effectively and that we have effective control of our activities.

-ISO (International Organization for Standardization) is the world's largest developerand publisher of International Standardsand has a networkof 161 countries,one member per country, with a Central Secretariat in Geneva, Switzerland, that coordinates the system.
-It is anon-governmental organizationthat forms a bridge between the public and private sectors.
+ISO (International Organization for Standardization) is the world's largest developer and publisher of International Standards and has a broad network, where states are represented by one member at the Geneva Central Secretariat in Switzerland, which coordinates the system.
+It is a non-governmental organization that forms a bridge between the public and private sectors.

 Therefore, ISO enables a consensus to be reached on solutions that meet both the requirements of business and the broader needs of society and has enabled the University to strengthen its efficient functioning through continuous improvement, evaluation and promotion of a total quality culture.